Shams Dubai solar program

 Solar panels can be installed on the roof, parking shades or on the ground, depending on available space and orientation.
 The best locations are clear, unobstructed roofs, parking or other areas facing south, with no shading.
 North-facing surfaces can be utilized with mounting structures that tilt the panels so that they face south.

-Enerwhere is among the first solar companies in Dubai certified by DEWA to carry out solar system installation under the Shams Dubai initiative.
+Enerwhere is among the first solar companies in the UAE certified by DEWA to carry out solar system installation under the Shams Dubai initiative.

 How does the Shams Dubai solar program work?